latentai/example-applications/detectors/cpp_inference/README.md

 ## Quick Start

 See the provided `inference_commands.bash` script.
-This can be used as an example to run FP32, FP16 and INT8 versions of a model.
-To use this script:
+This can be used as an example to run FP32, FP16, and INT8 versions of a model.
+Run the following steps to use this script:

 ### 1. Make the device ready
 Install the device dependencies.
 [Use the appropriate scripts for your device](../../setup_scripts)
 ### 2. Make the model available
 Copy the modelLibrary.so to the device.
-Models compiled with the LEIP Compiler Framework have the following structure (e.g. model_name=efficentdet, architecture=aarch64_cuda_xavier_jp4):
+Models compiled with the LEIP Compiler Framework have the following structure (e.g., model_name=efficentdet, architecture=aarch64_cuda_xavier_jp4):
 ```
 <model_name>/
 │